 Does the President of the United States wield too much power?
 Can Congress respond?
 Can we solve the soaring rise in income inequality?
 Is there any way to reel in the power of special interest groups and lobbying?

-In a conversation hosted by the League of Women Voters, Harvard Researcher, James D'Angelo, will present his groundbreaking work on the troubles with transparency and accountability.
+In a conversation hosted by the League of Women Voters, congressional researcher, James D'Angelo, will present his groundbreaking work on the troubles with transparency and accountability.
 In his recent research, D'Angelo has uncovered a painful and unintended consequence of a series of 1970 congressional reforms – all congressional transparency and accountability overwhelmingly favor powerful special interests (including the President), which has lead to the likely rise of lobbying, bank failures and bailouts, incarceration rates and more.

 His work focuses on the 1970 Legislative Reorganization Act which opened all congressional committees, investigations and hearings.
 He will also explain how transparency is weaponized creating a legislative minefield that corrupts the legislative process.
 This talk is a preview of his paper which will debut in April at the MPSA in Chicago.
-His coauthors are David C. King (Senior Lecturer of Public Policy at the Harvard Kennedy School) and Brent Ranalli.
+His coauthors are David C. King (Senior Lecturer in Public Policy at the Harvard Kennedy School) and Brent Ranalli.

 Come join the conversation, Wednesday March 22nd.
 Brookline Town Hall, 333 Washington St., Brookline, MA 02446.
 6:30pm refreshments, 7 pm Talk.
 Admission is free and open to the public.